 Genus names can also change as in the case of the house snakes were the degree of genetic change was great enough to split a larger genus into several smaller genera and species were reassigned to these genera as per their genetic relatedness.
 The African Cobras will also likely go through a genus change with the genus Naja being split into several new genera.
 The African adders and vipers are also on the cards for a genus split so several new genera will arise other than the genus bitis.
 Please note that the Berg Adder example is simply an illustration of how this type of taxonomy works and is not based on any current scientific studies.

-So why is taxonomy important to us as harpers?
+So why is taxonomy important

 You will have to keep up with scientific name changes if you will be applying for permits for indigenous reptiles.
 If you put the old scientific name for Brown House snakes on your permit application your permit is technically invalid, the same is true should Nat Con put the old scientific name on your actual permit.
 So you will need to keep up with the newest names if you want to keep our local snakes.
 Should a species that occurs both in South Africa and Zambia for example and has the same scientific name you will require a permit, should the Zambian species be given separate species status and a new scientific name you will no longer require a permit.
 This is the case with the Tanzanian Puff Adder which is considered to be the same species as our local Puff Adder and has the same scientific name and thus requires a permit.
 Should the Tanzanian Puff Adder be given separate species status and a new scientific name you will no longer require a permit to keep them.